DylanGreenX/HoloLensMapAPI/README.md

 - **objectToToggle**: The GameObject whose active state will be toggled.

 ### Public Methods
-- **'ToggleObjectActiveState()':** Toggles the active state of the objectToToggle.
+- **`ToggleObjectActiveState()`:** Toggles the active state of the objectToToggle.
 If it is currently active, it will be deactivated, and vice versa.

 ## Transform Synchronizer